Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 Analyze Your Competitors

 When your website experiences a sudden drop in rankings, it often means that another site has taken your position.
-To regain your standing, you need to understand who your competitors are and what strategies they’re using.
+To regain your standing and outrank competitors in Google, you need to understand who they are and what strategies they’re using.

-Start by identifying your direct and indirect competitors.
-Direct competitors are major players in your niche offering similar products or services.
+Start by identifying your direct and indirect opponents.
+Direct competitors are major players in your niche, offering similar products or services.
 Indirect competitors have different offerings but still create content around your niche.

 To find competitors, you can manually search for keywords related to your industry and observe which pages are outranking you.
 Pay attention to their content quality, structure, and engagement.